Euripides, Orestes: spoken by Menelaus line 397

 The art of persuasion

 There was a time, not so long ago, when books were scarce or non-existent and few people could read or write.
 In those days you would sink or swim among your fellows based on the impression you created in conversation and public debate.
+The pen may be more powerful than the sword, but only if people can read and write.

-In the world’s great ancient civilizations the art of persuasion was therefore carefully nurtured and this was done through the discipline of rhetoric.
+In the world’s great ancient civilizations the art of verbal persuasion was therefore carefully nurtured and this was done through the discipline of rhetoric.
 Written reference to these skills can be found as far back as Akkadian wrings from Mesopotamia dating to about 2285–2250 BCE and the Neo-Assyrians of 704–681 BCE and in the Chinese writings of Confucius (551-479 BCE).
 Eloquence was deeply admired because it would command respect and it was therefore taught as a system of rules (the verbal tricks of the trade).

 As democracy (not like today’s liberal democracies) became a part of life in Ancient Greece, much of public and political life turned on decisions made as a consequence of competitive oratory in front of large crowds and in the law courts.
 This is why rhetoric became a compulsory part of ancient Greek education that was continued through Roman times when we hear of great public speakers like Cicero and Julius Caesar (who was tutored in oratory by a Greek) and this continued into the Middle Ages.
 Privileged medieval students studied philosophy which was essentially another word for all knowledge.
 Their studies began with the trivium (grammar, logic, and rhetoric – from which we get the word trivial, meaning ‘easy’) which was a preparation for the more difficult quadrivium (arithmetic, geometry, music, and astronomy) that together became known later as the seven liberal arts.
 With attention to detail you would then avoid sgrammatical errors or solecisms as they were known.